cuga-rajal/opensim_apple_arm64/README.md

 Opensim Support for Apple Silicon M1/M2

-v2.2 / 1 June 2023
+v2.3 / 1 August 2023

-This project provides files and instructions to run Opensimulator server software (http://opensimulator.org) fully native on Apple Silicon (M1/M2) computers, and to install a more recent version of the Bullet physics engine on Apple Silicon or Intel based Apple Macs, or on Intel-based Linux computers (Ubuntu).
+This project provides files and instructions to run [Opensimulator server software](http://opensimulator.org) fully native on macOS (Apple Silicon or Intel), and to install a more recent version of the [Bullet physics engine](https://github.com/bulletphysics/bullet3) on the macOS port of Opensimulator.

-As of June 2023 this project has mostly been merged into the main distribution of Opensimulator.
-However this project may be used to develop future versions of arm64 unmanaged libraries for Opensimulator to support bug fixes or updates.
-There is still ongoing work with the Bullet physics engine (see below.)
+As of June 2023 most this project has been merged into the main distribution of Opensimulator.
+This project will continue to provide updates and release candidates as bug fixes become available.
+There is still ongoing work with the Bullet physics engine, details below.

-The following unmanaged libraries in this repository for Apple Silicon hardware have been merged into the main Opensimulator distribution (dotnet6 branch).
-These were built as Universal Binaries containing multi-architecture including arm64 (Apple Silicon) and x86_64 (Intel):
+The following unmanaged libraries for macOS in this repository have been merged into the main Opensimulator distribution (dotnet6 branch).
+These were built as Universal Binaries containing arm64 and x86_64 architectures and are code signed with Apple:

   - libBulletSim-2.86-20230316-universal.dylib
   - libopenjpeg-2-1.5.0-20230316-universal.dylib